CodingFabian/docs-2/about/production-environment-best-practice.md

 ### Creating your Service

-If you’d prefer, you can interact with your Timescale database via the Timescale Cloud Console rather than doing so directly through your terminal.
+If you’d prefer, you can interact with your Timescale database via the $CLOUD_LONG Console rather than doing so directly through your terminal.

 ![][image2]

 By doing so, you can take advantage of several features of the console that better help you to visualize, modify, and manage your data.

 By going to the **Services** tab, you can view all of the services created under your project ID.
 If you do not have a service yet, you can click on the **New service** button to create your first one.

 ![][image3]
 You first choose your required capabilities based upon what you intend to use the service for.
 Many of our customers use us primarily for **Time series and analytics**, however you can also create a vanilla **PostgreSQL** service, or take advantage of our **AI and Vector** capabilities.
 For demonstration purposes, lets select the first option.

 ![][image4]

 You then select the region that you would like to create your service in.
 You should generally consider the geographic location of the majority of your end users when selecting a region for your service.

 ![][image5]

 You can then choose the compute and memory size for your service.
 By providing an estimate for how much data you will be working with, Timescale provides you with a recommendation for the most appropriate size for your service.

 ![][image6]

 Then, select the type of environment this will be, as well as whether or not you would like to create an HA replica to ensure that your service is always available.
 If you are unsure of whether to create one, Timescale will again recommend one based on what kind of environment you are creating.

 ![][image7]

 Finally, you can configure additional power-ups such as **Connection pooling** or connecting to your Timescale service directly from your own AWS **VPC**.
 These features can always be enabled/disabled afterwards if your business needs change.

 ### Interacting with your Service

 Once you have created your service, you can then go back to the **Services** tab and click on your service to begin interacting with it.

 ![][image8]

 The Cloud Console offers several headers that allow you to interact with your database in various ways.
 An example would be the **Explorer** tab, where you can view information regarding your hypertables, compression, and configured polices.

 ![][image9]

 Another useful tab is the **Jobs** tab, where you can find information on the last run of your jobs, such as a compression job or a refresh of a continuous aggregate.
 This view is helpful for noticing job failures, which may indicate an underlying issue.

 ![][image10]
 There is also a built in **SQL Editor**, as well as the **Operations** tab which allows you to perform administrative actions on your service, such as modifying the CPU/memory, creating HA/read replicas, setting database parameters, and even changing the password of the service.

 ![][image11]

 The **Operations** tab also allows you to see what continuous aggregates you have created by going to the **Service management** section.

 There are also some tabs that can be very useful for observing trends in your metrics over time, or analyzing log messages to troubleshoot any issues.
 These can be found in the **Metrics** and **Logs** headers respectively.

 ![][image12]
 The **Metrics** tab will allow you to visualize changes in your CPU and Memory over time.
 In the top left corner, you can also adjust the timeframe of the graph.
 In the instance that you have created a replica, you can also view its metrics on this page by selecting it in a dropdown menu in the top-left corner.

 The other header, **Logs**, provides a helpful insight as to the activity that has been going on inside your service.
 You can filter based on the severity of each log message, allowing you to narrow your focus while searching for specific messages.
 In the instance that you experience an unexpected issue, you can always note the timestamp, and examine your service logs at this time to search for any clear root cause.
 ![][image13]

 The **Insights** tab is also incredibly helpful for visualizing change in metrics over time, as well as trying to identify the underlying cause.
 It also provides information on lock contention, so you can identify any jobs that may be conflicting with your applications, for example.
 Additionally, you can also view your top queries in this tab, which can be very helpful in visualizing how often queries are called and the resulting execution time.

 ![][image14]
-This is just a subset of the amazing things that you can do through the Timescale Cloud Console, which is a very convenient way of monitoring, configuring, and managing your database.
+This is just a subset of the amazing things that you can do through the $CLOUD_LONG Console, which is a very convenient way of monitoring, configuring, and managing your database.

 ## Replicas & Forking

 ### Forking your service

 In some instances, it may be helpful to create a **fork** of your database for the purposes of troubleshooting, or to test the effects of a proposed change before doing so in production.

 A **fork** is an exact copy of your database at a given time, which after the fork is created, diverges from your original database and is then treated as its own independent service where data is not replicated from the original.

 You can create a **fork** of your service by first migrating to the **Services** tab, selecting the **Operations** header, and then lastly the **Service management** section.

 You are given the opportunity to create a **fork** of your service in the exact state it is in at that moment in time, or if you would prefer, make a recovery fork of your service to any point in the last 14 days using the backups taken from your environment.

 If you are not given the option to “Fork to a previous point in time”, it is likely that no backups are available yet.